Interview with EU Commissioner Vladimír pidla

 uncertainties.
 We also have to take into account the fact that the legislative context as regards employee involvement has

-strongly developed over recent years, by the adoption of a series of directives including Directive 2002/14/EC establishing a general framework for informing and consulting employees in the European Community.
+strongly developed over recent years, by the adoption of a series of directives including the Directive 2002/14/EC

-pidla: We intend to issue the legislative proposal for the revised EWC directive as soon as the consultation of the
+Špidla: We intend to issue the legislative proposal for the revised EWC directive as soon as the consultation of the

 social partners on its envisaged content is closed and the appropriate impact assessment is done.
-This needs some months
+This needs some months,

 but we should come through the process in 2008.
-Once the legislative proposal is adopted by the Commission, the
+Once the legislative proposal is adopted by the European Commission, the

 legislative process will start.
 It is very difficult to say how long it will take for the European Parliament and the